What do school governors do?

 - To challenge the school to do better and support it in those efforts

 - To hold the headteacher to account for school performance and to provide an account to parents and the wider community

-4 Parent Governors, 2 Co Opted Governors, 2 Staff Governors (including the Headteacher), 0 Foundation Governors, 1 Associate Governor and 1 Local Authority Governor.
+4 Parent Governors, 2 Co Opted Governors, 2 Staff Governors (including the Headteacher) and 1 Foundation Governor.

 The Full Governing Body meets 3 times a year, usually in October, February and May.
 The Chair of Governors is elected every year in October and all governors serve a 4-year term, unless they resign before the end of their term of office.